johnsdean/git-practice/translatorsHowTo.md

 ```
 Note that you should NOT edit the English key, which is the string at the left of the colon.
 Only change the value, which is the string at the right of the colon.

-If you’re creating a brand new translation file, then all of the values will be in English initially, and you’ll replace every value with a translated value.
+If you’re creating a brand new translation file, then all of the values will be in English initially, and you’ll examine every value to see if it should be translated.

-If you’re updating an existing translation file, you might need to search every line for values that are in English and then translate those values.
+If you’re updating an existing translation file, you might need to examine every value to see if it should be translated.
 But normally, if you’re updating an existing translation file, you’ll be told that the lines that need updating are prefaced with arrows, like this:
 ```json
 ➤  "LocationSpecificSurveyComponent-STEP_2_Q_FULL_NAME_OF_THE_IMPORTER_OF_GOODS": "Please list the full name of the \"Importer of Record\" ",
 ```